Koo Wee Rup

 How does the suburb of Koo Wee Rup's income rank nationally?

-According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Koo Wee Rup had a median income among taxpayers of $51,407 with the average level standing at $59,640.
-This is lower than average on a national basis and compares to levels of $57,688 and $75,164 across Greater Melbourne respectively.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Koo Wee Rup is below the national average, with the median assessed at $51,407 while the average income stands at $59,640.
+This contrasts to Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $55,648 (median) and $64,560 (average) as of September 2025.

 What is the disposable income in the suburb of Koo Wee Rup?